Breaking the Stigma: Addressing the Mental Health Crisis Among Black Men

 - Promoting a positive therapeutic relationship: Culturally competent therapy can promote a positive therapeutic relationship by acknowledging and validating the client’s cultural background, which can help to reduce feelings of marginalization and promote a sense of connection and trust.

 Overall, culturally competent therapeutic options are important for Black men because they can help to overcome barriers to care, address unique experiences, build trust, improve treatment outcomes, and promote a positive therapeutic relationship.
-By providing culturally competent therapy, we can work towards reducing mental health disparities and promoting better mental health outcomes for Black men.
+By providing culturally competent therapy, we can reduce mental health disparities and promote better mental health outcomes for Black men.

 Essay on Mental Health and Mental Illness in the Black Community